rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/03-security.rst

 With your inventory created, you can create the playbook to apply the STIG baseline to your hosts.

-Install the RHEL 7 STIG role from Ansible Galaxy
+Installing the RHEL 7 STIG role
 `````````````````````````````````````````````````

 The RHEL 7 DISA STIG is a set of guidelines to secure government servers.
 To implement it we'll use an Ansible role that's maintained by Red Hat.
 We'll pull the role from :ansible_galaxy:`Ansible Galaxy<RedHatOfficial/rhel7_stig>`